zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-overview.md

 ```-->

-For a more information about employing these concepts, see [portalfx-data-masterdetailsbrowse.md](portalfx-data-masterdetailsbrowse.md).
+For more information about employing these concepts, see [portalfx-data-masterdetailsbrowse.md](portalfx-data-masterdetailsbrowse.md).

 <a name="overview-data-views"></a>
 ### Data views